There’s nothing better on your dinner or breakfast table than a basket full of big fluffy, tender, buttery, golden Homemade Baking Powder Biscuits!

 TIP: If you don’t have a biscuit cutter you can use a juice glass turned upside down.
 Just be sure to flour it each time before cutting.

 Let’s Talk!
 If you don’t have silicone baking mats…GET THEM!
-They are the best thing since sliced bread!
-I use mine ALL.
-THE.
-TIME!
-You can check them out HERE.
 They are worth every penny, and they’re not expensive at all!

-You’re gonna flip when you see how high these biscuits rise!
+You’re going to flip when you see how high these biscuits rise!
 It’s like they’re reaching for the sky!
 They should double in size during baking.
-Isn’t that glorious!
+Isn’t that glorious?
 A truly beautiful biscuit!

 Crack one open and watch the steam escape!
 They’re so tender and moist they melt in your mouth!

-Top with big heaping slabs of butter and a scoop of your favorite jam.
+Top with big heaping slabs of butter and a scoop of your favorite jam or a hefty drizzle of honey.
 I swear my kids can put down an entire jar of Raspberry Jam with these biscuits!
 (Okay…maybe I help with that!
 Truthfully…wars are fought at this Nest over Raspberry Jam!)

 TIPS FOR MAKING GREAT HOMEMADE BISCUITS

-• Make sure you cut the butter and shortening in until it resembles a coarse meal.
+- Make sure you cut the butter in until it resembles a coarse meal.

-• Handle the dough as little as possible.
-Only Knead 5–8 times.
-Pat the dough into a circle, don’t roll it.
+- Handle the dough as little as possible.
+Only Knead 8–10 times.
+Pat the dough into a circle.
+Don’t roll it.

-• Bake on silicone lined baking sheet at 425 degrees
+- Bake on silicone or parchment lined baking sheet at 400°(F) degrees

-• You can make the dough up ahead of time by turning dough out onto aluminum foil that been either floured, lightly buttered, or lightly sprayed with cooking spray.
-Roll up foil until sealed, and refrigerate up to 24 hours.
+- You can make the dough ahead of time by turning the dough out onto plastic wrap that is either floured, lightly buttered, or lightly sprayed with cooking spray.
+Roll up the plastic wrap until sealed, and refrigerate up to 24 hours.

-• Store leftovers in airtight container and re-heat in microwave.
+- Store leftovers in an airtight container and re-heat in the microwave.

 That’s all there is to it…easy-peasy!
 Truly amazing Homemade Baking Powder Biscuits!